 Become a first adopter and successfully shape the future

-And yet… the food revolution is in full swing.
-Animal food products are slowly but surely being replaced with plant-based products.
-It is now just a question of time before the market shares are turned on their head.
-Unconventional is on course to becoming conventional, and vice versa.
-Maybe not tomorrow, but within the foreseeable future – in other words, mountains of questions that so-called conventional manufacturers need to answer are looming on the horizon.
-This transformation will take place over the coming years and decades.
-Strategists in our company saw this long ago and are working on the products and packaging that will meet the demands of this neo-ecological future.
-We see ourselves as a partner of change.
-As a packaging designer, we provide answers that see the product as a whole.
+Nevertheless: The nutritional turnaround is in full swing.
+Animal products are slowly but surely being replaced by plant-based products in the food sector.
+It is only a matter of time before the old market shares are turned upside down.
+Unconventional becomes conventional and vice versa.
+Not tomorrow morning, but for the foreseeable future – that is, mountains of questions are piling up on the horizon for so-called conventional manufacturers to ask themselves.
+The change will take place in the coming years and decades.
+Strategists in the companies have long recognized this and are working on the products and packaging of a neo-ecological future.
+We see ourselves as partners in this change and provide answers as packaging designers who take a holistic view of the product.

 Our Material Lab is leading the way.

-And we want to appeal to you as a manufacturer and retail company: let’s go for the big one!
-Our Material Glossary features scores of futureproof alternatives to your current packaging solutions.
-Take a look and let us change the future for the better to achieve sustainable success.
+And so we would like to appeal to manufacturers and retailers at this point: Let’s try the big shot!
+Our Material Glossary offers numerous sustainable alternatives to your current packaging solutions.
+Reach out and let’s change the future for the better to remain sustainably successful.

 And we are not talking about huge innovations here – sometimes the answer lies within easy reach.
 As an external partner, we have a fresh outlook and can see your challenges from a different perspective.
 It could just be a case of using a traditional bottle as part of the standard range.
 And this “remix” may be all it takes to storm the charts.

-One successful example of achieving a USP while using “standard” packaging is our Glaabsbräu relaunch in the small 0,33l EURO bottle.
-The little sister of the famous 0.5l “Helles” (German lager) bottle went down a storm and underlines the attitude of the brewery to use traditional methods and a good portion of courage to create unique speciality beers.
-Take a look at the case study here: Prost! (as they say in Germany!)
+A successful example of unique positioning despite “standard” packaging is our Glaabsbräu relaunch in the small EURO bottle 0.33l.
+The little sister of the famous “Helles” bottle 0.5l pleases and underlines the attitude of the brewery brand to create unique beer specialties with traditional methods and a portion of courage.
+Click here for the case study: Cheers!